grafana/agent/docs/sources/configuration/integrations/cloudwatch-exporter-config.md

 Represents an [AWS IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
 Required when configuring a job.
 If omitted the AWS role that the credentials configured in the environment posses will be used.

 Useful when scraping metrics from different AWS accounts with a single pair of credentials.
+In this case, a different role is configured for the agent to assume prior to calling AWS APIs, therefore, the credentials configured in the system need permission to assume the target role.
+See [this documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_permissions-to-switch.html) on how to configure this.

 ```yaml
   # AWS IAM Role ARN the exporter should assume to perform AWS API calls.